Islamist rebels bomb Somali theatre, killing 6

 Prime Minister David Cameron said Britain would welcome the Somali athletes to the London Olympics "and stand with them in memory of their very sad loss".

-(Additional reporting by Abdi Sheikh and Omar Faruk in Mogadishu, Mohamed Ahmed in Nairobi and Laura MacInnis in Washington; Writing by David Clarke; Editing by Richard Lough, Giles Elgood and Eric Beech)
+(Additional reporting by Abdi Sheikh and Omar Faruk in Mogadishu, Mohamed Ahmed in Nairobi; Writing by David Clarke; Editing by Richard Lough and Giles Elgood)